volcano-sh/website/content/en/blog/paddlepaddle-en.md

 +++
+title = "PaddlePaddle Distributed Training on Volcano" description = "Best practice about PaddlePaddle distributed training on Volcano" subtitle = ""

+date = 2019-11-06
+lastmod = 2021-08-23
+datemonth = "Dec"
+dateyear = "2020"
+dateday = 23

+draft = false  # Is this a draft? true/false
+toc = true  # Show table of contents? true/false
+type = "posts"  # Do not modify. authors = ["PaddlePaddle Team", "Volcano Team"]

+tags = ["Practice"]
+summary = "Best practice about PaddlePaddle distributed training on Volcano"

+# Add menu entry to sidebar.
-title="PaddlePaddle Distributed Training on Volcano"
+linktitle = "PaddlePaddle Distributed Training on Volcano" [menu.posts] parent = "tutorials" weight = 4
 +++

+>This article was firstly released at `Container Cube` on November 6th, 2019, refer to [百度飞桨(PaddlePaddle)分布式训练在Volcano系统上的实践](https://mp.weixin.qq.com/s/SnUUEEy9OfNghzoel7FtUg)

 PaddlePaddle is a deep learning framework open-sourced by Baidu in September 2016.
 It aims to provide a secure, easy-to-use, and scalable deep learning platform.